Hamilton wins in Qatar, slices into Verstappen points lead | Times Leader

 “Our starting position was a bit compromised,” Verstappen said.
 “I know it’s going to be difficult to the end but I think that’s nice.
 It keeps it exciting.”

-But he said he was ready for the challenges ahead in Saudi Arabia and the finale in Abu Dhabi.
+Verstappen said he was ready for the challenges ahead in Saudi Arabia and the finale in Abu Dhabi, two tracks that Horner believes will favor Mercedes.

 “I feel good,” he said.
 “It’s going to be tight.”